orbeon/orbeon-forms-doc/form-builder/buttons-bar.md

 ## Introduction

-At the bottom of Form Builder, you have a buttons bar.
+The buttons bar sits at the bottom of the Form Builder screen.

 ![The buttons bar](images/buttons-bar.png)

-By default, this includes:
+By default, the bar includes the following buttons:

 - __"Home"__:
     - Go back to the Form Runner landing page.